-(b) Something Digital.
-Com LLC
+(b) SomethingDigital.Com LLC

 On October 5, 2020, the Company acquired 100% of the outstanding equity/limited liability company interests in SomethingDigital.Com LLC, a New York limited liability company, for total purchase consideration of \$57,451.
 This amount represents cash consideration of \$56,073, net of cash acquired of \$1,378.
 The total purchase consideration paid by the Company to the sellers on the closing date was \$57,704, resulting in a recoverable of \$253, which was received in the three months ended March 31, 2021.
-The Company is evaluating adjustments related to certain income and other taxes, which, when determined, may result in the recognition of additional assets or liabilities as of the acquisition date.
-The measurement period will not exceed one year from the acquisition date.
-This acquisition supports the Company's strategy to integrate experience and process innovation to help clients on their digital transformation journeys and expands on the Company's existing experience capabilities to support end-to-end digital commerce solutions, both business-to-business and business-to-consumer.
-Additionally, this acquisition expands the Company's capabilities into Magento Commerce, which powers Adobe Commerce Cloud, and Shopify Plus, a cloud-based ecommerce platform for high volume merchants.
+This acquisition supported the Company's strategy to integrate experience and process innovation to help clients on their digital transformation journeys and expanded on the Company's existing experience capabilities to support end-to-end digital commerce solutions, both business-to-business and business-to-consumer.
+Additionally, this acquisition expanded the Company's capabilities into Magento Commerce, which powers Adobe Commerce Cloud, and Shopify Plus, a cloud-based ecommerce platform for high volume merchants.